JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 If that is provided, then the secrets are _also_ stored as Kubernetes secrets.

 **Note**: Details of the identity setup are in the GitHub repository linked at the end of this post.
-Primary point of this post is to show the delays in secret updates and not the identity setup.
+The primary point of this post is to show the delays in secret updates and not the identity setup.

 Let's first deploy the above **without** the optional `secretObjects` section.
 Here is our pod deployment: